 Audience: Chapter Staff of The Arc and other disability organzations

-Activity: HealthMattersTrain-the-Trainer Workshop is an evidence-based 6-hour training that provides structured information on how to organize and start a tailored physical activity and health education program for people with intellectual and/or developmental disabilities (I/DD) in community-based residential and day/vocational agencies.
+Activity: HealthMattersTrain-the-Trainer Workshop is an evidence-based 6-hour training developed by the University of Illinois at Chicago that provides structured information on how to organize and start a tailored physical activity and health education program for people with intellectual and/or developmental disabilities (I/DD) in community-based residential and day/vocational agencies.

 Lead Organizations: The Arc national office, University of Illinois at Chicago